Indoor Air Quality

 Many homeowners in Bolingbrook, Naperville, Plainfield, and Romeoville are choosing tankless water heaters when it comes time to replace their old, tank–style water heaters.
 But some homeowners prefer to remain with traditional, tank–style units.
-Each type has advantages in terms of performance and energy savings, so how do you decide?
+Each type has advantages in terms of performance and energy savings, so how do you decide which water heater is best for your home?

 Let’s start with the basics.
 Tankless water systems circulate cold water from the house water supply through a heat exchanger inside the heater.
 When a homeowner in Bolingbrook or Plainfield turns on the shower, opens a faucet, or starts the washing machine, the flow of hot water signals the hot water heater to start operating.
 It continues to operate as long as hot water is being used.